 The cold waters sustain natural populations of brook and brown trout and this is the primary location to target.
 Gays Mills is a town right on the river, but Viroqua, which is 15 miles away, is a good option for lodging and food.

 6. Mississippi River Pool 10

 Anglers come here to target walleye, sauger, largemouth bass, smallmouth bass, channel catfish, northern pike, bluegill, and crappie.
 There are also healthy populations of more unusual species like blue sucker and paddlefish.
+Since these are listed species, they cannot be taken.
 Besides the large number of species to target, this location is ideal because you can fish by boat, shoreline, or fishing pier, depending on your exact location and time of year.

 7. Black Earth Creek